marmelab/react-admin/UPGRADE.md

 ## `BooleanInput` Change Handlers Recive an Event Object

-In previous versions BooleanInput's `onChange` handlers recive the checked state of the input.
-Now it recives the event object, so you have to take the checked state from there.
+In previous versions BooleanInput's `onChange` event handlers recive the checked state of the input.
+Now they recive the event object, so you have to take the checked state from there.

 ```diff
 import { BooleanInput } from 'react-admin';